 What is Animal Kingdom After Hours?

-Animal Kingdom After Hours is a ticketed event held at Animal Kingdom on select dates that allows guests to access the park and select attractions “after hours”—that is, for three hours after the park has closed.
+Animal Kingdom After Hours is a ticketed event held at Animal Kingdom on select dates that allows guests to access the park and select attractions “after hours”—that is, for three hours after regular Animal Kingdom park hours.

 Like Mickey’s Very Merry Christmas Party and Mickey’s Not So Scary Halloween Party at Magic Kingdom, guests without a ticket are not allowed in the park during after hours.
 Disney doesn’t seem to actively kick them out, but they’ll need an after hours wristband to do pretty much anything other than shop.